Padres sign Pomeranz, get Davies, Grisham from Brewers

 They were the first big moves of the offseason for the Padres, who have lost more than 90 games for four straight seasons and haven’t been to the playoffs since 2006.

-San Diego and Pomeranz – an All-Star during his brief stay with San Diego in 2016 – agreed to a $34 million, four-year contract.
+San Diego and Pomeranz — an All-Star during his brief stay with the Padres in 2016 — agreed to a $34 million, four-year contract.

 The left-hander had a strong final two months of the season with the Brewers after being traded to Milwaukee from San Francisco.
 He was 0-1 with a 2.39 ERA in 25 games, including one start.